Corinna E. Lathan

 Corinna E. Lathan is an American entrepreneur, engineer, and social activist.
-She is the Chief Executive Officer, Co-Founder, and Board Chair of AnthroTronix, Inc., a biomedical research and development company headquartered in Silver Spring, Maryland, USA.
+She is the author of InventingThe Future: Stories from a Techno Optimist.
+Lathan is currently CEO of De Oro Devices.
+She is also the Co-Founder, and former CEO and Board Chair of AnthroTronix, Inc., a biomedical research and development company headquartered in Silver Spring, Maryland, USA.
 Lathan is recognized for her work on digital health software and assistive technology.

 Education

 Lathan received her B.A. in biopsychology and mathematics from Swarthmore College in Swarthmore, Pennsylvania and concurrent received her M.S. in aeronautics and astronautics and her Doctorate of Neuroscience from MIT in Cambridge, Massachusetts.
 She was one of two women in her doctoral program.

 Career

 Lathan was an Associate Professor of Biomedical Engineering at The Catholic University of America and an Adjunct Associate Professor of Aerospace Engineering at the University of Maryland, College Park.
 At The Catholic University of America, she was the only woman faculty member in the College of Engineering.

 In 1999, Lathan co-founded AnthroTronix, Inc., a research and development company in Silver Spring, Maryland.
 In 2005, she founded AT KidSystems, Inc., a spinoff of AnthroTronix, which distributed alternative computer interfaces and educational software.

 At AnthroTronix, Lathan spearheaded the development of biomedical assistive devices such as CosmoBot, an interactive robot serving children with autism and with disorders that affect the nervous system.
 In addition, she led the development of Defense Automated Neurobehavioral Assessment (DANA), an FDA-cleared digital health platform which helps healthcare providers better assess cognitive function.

-Dr. Lathan serves as an independent Director at PTC, a global technology provider for internet of things and augmented reality platforms.
+Lathan serves as an independent Director at PTC, a global technology provider for internet of things and augmented reality platforms.
 She also serves as an independent director at Ekso Bionics, a pioneer in the field of robotic exoskeletons, or wearable robots.